thorrak/thorrak_hardware/BrewPi-ESP8266.md

 # Hardware for BrewPi-ESP8266

 The BrewPi-ESP8266 project reimplements the BrewPi firmware on the ESP8266.
-A full BrewPi build requires three sets of components for the electronics and a container to house it all.
+A full BrewPi build typically requires one set of components for the PCB to which the ESP8266 is connected, one for the sensor breakout board, and then additional "common" components which are connected to the other two PCBs, but do not themselves require assembly.
+A build will also typically require some type of container to house everything.